tbmihailov/overleaf-backup-tool/README.md

 ```

 ## How it works
-The tool logins with your e-mail and password that you are registered in Overleaf and downloads all projects under "active" and "archived" via git.
+The tool logins with your Overleaf username and password and downloads all projects under "active" and "archived" via git.

 You will find the cloned projects folders in backup_dir/git_backup/: